lexbuko22/flask-hello-world/MY_README.md

     ```
     Flask --app app.py run
     ```
-2. Access the following routes in your web browser or using an API testing tool like Postman:
+2. Access the following routes in your web browser:
     - `/`: Displays a simple greeting message.
     - `/db_test`: Tests the connection to the PostgreSQL database.
     - `/db_create`: Creates a table named 'Basketball' in the database if it doesn't exist.